-From a Cleft Lip & Palate to a Strong and Healthy Life
+From a Cleft Lip & Palate to Living a Healthy Life

 I was born with a double cleft lip and palate.
-The doctors told my mother it was caused by poor nutrition during the first trimester of her pregnancy (this is what my father told me of years later).
-That started me on a quest for good health—physical, mental, emotional, and spiritual.
+My mother said the doctors had told her it was caused by poor nutrition during the first trimester of her pregnancy.
+Knowing that started me on a quest for good health—physical, mental, emotional, and spiritual.
 I read, experimented, and observed the results as my interests and awareness of health expanded over the years.
 I'm now 67 years old, and it's time to share what I've learned.